clrkio/vatsim-tips/1-rudder-pedal-ptt.md

 Make sure to save your changes to the AutoHotKey script.
 Then, find the icon for the script, and double-click it to run.
 Make sure Teamspeak and AudioForVatsim are configured to use the same Push to Talk keys as you made the script press.

+As a reminder, you have to start this script again each time your computer restarts.